Technocraft-Studio/Unity-Texture-Viewer/README.md

 # UnityTextureViewer
-An android app(java) to get texture from unity3d file, This app still in development for some Texture Format's.
+An android app(java) to get texture from unity3d file__
-So far tested and work with Unity 3.4+/4/5/2017
+This app still in development for some Texture Format's__ So far tested and work with Unity 3.4+/4/5/2017

 Texture Format decoders that has been tested